 Required Tools

-Next, acquire a tool called a “boresighter”.
-This allows you to align your reticle, sight, and scope crosshairs with the true center of the gun bore.
-The device shines a laser through the muzzle, beaming a dot against a target and allowing you to easily see where your scope aims.
+Next, you might need to acquire a boresighter.
+This tool cuts down the time it takes and allows you to align your reticle, sight, and scope crosshairs with the true center of the gun bore.
+The better of these types of devices shines a laser through the muzzle, beaming a dot against a target and allowing you to easily see where your scope aims.
 From here, zeroing in on the target becomes much easier.
+NEVER RELY ON A BORE SIGHT ALONE TO "SIGHT IN" YOUR RIFLE.
+You MUST use range time and actually shoot it!

 Additionally, you’ll need some sort of paper target to shoot at, which can be found at the gun range or a sporting goods store.
 Even a large piece of cardboard with a bullseye would work.
 With the target placed 25 yards, you’ll be able to look through the barrel and center the bullseye exactly in the bore’s center.

-Finally, you’ll need some or all of the little tools and supplies necessary for shooting and working on a gun. if you have a bolt-action rifle, remove the bolt and for AR-style rifles, remove the lower receiver from the upper receiver.
-Place the components in a safe spot for the time being.
-And, don’t forget to have plenty of ammo, lubrication, safety gear, and other essentials in a handy location near your setup.
+Finally, you’ll need some or all of the little tools and supplies necessary for shooting and working on a gun.
+And, don’t forget to have plenty of ammo, lubrication/gun oil, safety gear, and other essentials in a handy location near your setup.

 How to Make Scope Adjustments